monsterSoundGirl/SoulSworn/debug_notes.md

 - **Related Issues:** This bug was introduced during I1.5 refactoring.
 - **Tags:** #rendering, #type-mismatch, #filter, #refactoring

+## [2025-04-12 HH:MM] - KI-006 - Missing manifestKey Property in Card Objects
+- **Author:** Claude
+- **Symptoms:** Cards rendered in player hands, but couldn't be dragged.
+Console showed errors: `renderSlotWithCard: Missing manifestKey for card item_X in slot PLAYERY_HANDZ.
+Card will not be draggable.` followed by `renderCardElement: Missing manifestKey for card item_X in slot PLAYERY_HANDZ` and `Error: renderCardElement: Missing manifestKey for card item_X in slot PLAYERY_HANDZ`.
+- **Affected Components:** `state.js`, `PlayerHand.js`, `renderUtils.js`
+- **Root Cause:** While the `createCardObject` function in `state.js` had been updated to include the `manifestKey` property, there were cases where card objects in `GameState.cardSlots` were missing this property.
+The `manifestKey` property is essential for making cards draggable as it's required by the drag-and-drop handlers.
+- **Solution:** Added defensive checks in three locations to ensure card objects always have the `manifestKey` property:
+  1. In `PlayerHand.js`: Added code to check if a card has an ID but is missing the `manifestKey` property, and add it if needed
+  2. In `renderUtils.js`: Enhanced `renderSlotWithCard` to provide a fallback that sets `manifestKey = id` if `manifestKey` is missing
+  3. In `state.js`: Added a defensive check in the `drawCard` function to ensure card objects have a `manifestKey` property before placement
+- **Verification:** The fixes were implemented and the application was tested.
+Cards now render properly and are draggable.
+- **Lessons Learned:** Even with central functions like `createCardObject` correctly setting properties, defensive checks at key points in the rendering pipeline provide important fallbacks to ensure consistent behavior.
+This is especially important for properties that are critical to core functionality like drag-and-drop.
+- **Related Issues:** Part of the state management refactoring (KI-005)
+- **Tags:** #drag-and-drop, #state-management, #refactoring

 <!-- Add new entries ABOVE this line -->

 # Debug Notes (formerly Solution Journal)